 The shipping company or resources you choose will significantly impact your business.
 The tips above should give you a better indication of what to consider when deciding on your shipping carrier.

 Another type of shipping resource to take into account is your Warehouse Management Software (WMS).
 A WMS is an essential tool for businesses new to shipping because it allows you to keep track of inventory and shipments in real-time.
-This type of software also helps reduce human error and can automate many shipping processes.
-WMS’s are also often capable of API integration, meaning data can flow easily between your system and any third party platform.
+This type of software also helps reduce human error, automate many shipping processes and help you collect data.
+WMS’s are also often capable of API integration, meaning data can flow easily between your system and any third-party platform.
 This can be really useful if you want to automate your shipping process or connect your ecommerce platform to your WMS.
 Read more about APIs here.